Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 13:

-Create a method in your DataExtractor class called list_number_of_stores which returns the number of stores to extract.
+Create a method in the DataExtractor class called list_number_of_stores which returns the number of stores to extract.
 It should take in the number of stores endpoint and header dictionary as an argument.

 ![img13](assets/image13.png)